limatila/programacao--study/README.md

 The updates are mainly comitted to the 'main' branch, and then pulled to the 'master' branch(After a major event happens).
 The more recent codes i'm writing shall be searched in the 'main' branch.

-*Algorithms present in this repo belongs to Átila Lima, and can be accessed and uses in any legal purpose.
+*Algorithms present in this repo belongs to Átila Lima, and can be accessed and used in any legal purpose.

 # PT-BR
 Olá! primeiramente, este é um repositório contendo todo o meu estudo em desenvolvimento de software.